anybuddy9001/Darts-Trainingsspiel/README.md

 Your java installation does not have openJFX (JavaFX) included. <br>
 Install and use one that does (e.g. Azul-Zulu) and try again. <br>
 (If your on Windows you can also try using the openJFX runtime.)

+## Development

+I use IntelliJ-Community by NetBeans with the Azul-Zulu JDK (18.0.2).